Transfer credit evaluations are completed by the Registrar's Office. Before a transfer credit evaluation can be completed, the following are required:

 - Official hard-copy final transcript (conditional evaluations may be completed based on transcripts listing courses in progress)

 - Detailed course descriptions (IB, AP, and British-A levels students are only required to submit course descriptions if specifically requested)

 - An evaluation will not be completed until you've accepted your offer of admission through payment of the registration deposit

 For more information on the progress of your transfer credit evaluation, please contact Sarah Cormier, First Year Academic Advisor, at email@example.com.

-Students who successfully complete the IB diploma may receive up to 30 transfer credits.
+IB: Students who successfully complete the IB diploma may receive up to 30 transfer credits.
 Find out more about IB transfer credits and Mount Allison equivalencies for select IB courses.

-Credits for IB and AP transfer in July.
+Credits transfer in July.
 You do not have to do anything to accept these credits.
 Some students choose to repeat courses for which they receive credit (particularly in their intended area of study).
 If this is the case, simply enroll in the courses you wish to repeat (the credits will still be transferred to your Mount Allison transcript).
 We recommend that you register for any required coursed in your program as soon as possible.
 You will be able to change your registration later once your transfer credit assessment is complete.

 NEW — Turn your two-year diploma into a university degree

 Mount Allison has collaborated with the following institutions to provide an opportunity for students who have completed the two-year diploma or degree to be admitted to Mount Allison with third-year standing.